Qarj/WebImblaze-Selenium/MANUAL.md

 }
 ```

-See the `Recommended by John Resig` solution here: http://stackoverflow.com/questions/123999/how-to-tell-if-a-dom-element-is-visible-in-the-current-viewport
+See the `Recommended by John Resig` solution here: [Stack Overflow](http://stackoverflow.com/questions/123999/how-to-tell-if-a-dom-element-is-visible-in-the-current-viewport)

 It works pretty well but not in all cases.
 If it does work for your scenario, then it should work consistently.